DevBara/Battle-Warriors/README.md

 Game Instructions:

-Game Objective:
-It is up to you to determine where the enemy ships are located by using strategic strategies!
-Win the game by destroying all of the enemy ships.

 Gameplay:
 1)Players take turns firing shots, there is 1 shot per turn.
 A shot is accomplished by click on one square.